 Carbon pricing was identified under the Climate Leadership Plan as a key policy tool for reducing GHG emissions.
-On January 1, 2017, a carbon levy of \$20 per tonne of CO2e was implemented and applies to all heating and transportation fuels.
+On January 1, 2017, a carbon levy of \$20 per tonne of CO_2e was implemented and applies to all heating and transportation fuels.
 The carbon levy increased to \$30 per tonne on January 1, 2018.
+While the levy is anticipated to increase again in 2021 in line with the federal legislation, the Government of Alberta has announced it will not proceed with the scheduled 2021 increase unless the expansion to the Trans Mountain Pipeline proceeds.

 On January 1, 2018, the Carbon Competitiveness Incentive Regulation ("CCI Regulation") replaced the Specified Gas Emitters Regulation.
 Under the CCI Regulation, facilities are allowed to emit a certain amount of GHG, free of charge from the carbon levy.
 This approach is designed to protect industries from competitiveness impacts that could shift production to other jurisdictions.
 The CCI Regulation applies to facilities that emitted 100,000 tonnes or more of GHG in 2003, or a subsequent year.
-A facility with less than 100,000 tonnes of GHG may be eligible to opt-in to the CCI Regulation if it competes against a facility regulated under the CCI or has more than 50,000 tonnes of annual emissions, high emissions-intensity and trade-exposure (by opting in, facilities become exempt from the application of the carbon levy for fuels whose emissions are included in their site reporting).
+A facility with less than 100,000 tonnes of GHG may be eligible to opt-in to the CCI Regulation if it competes against a facility regulated under the CCI or has more than 50,000 tonnes of annual emissions, high emissionsintensity and trade-exposure (by opting in, facilities become exempt from the application of the carbon levy for fuels whose emissions are included in their site reporting).
 Under the updated system, a facility will receive performance credits if its GHG emissions are less than the amount freely permitted.
 If its emissions are above the amount freely permitted, they will be required take one or more of the following actions to bring the facility into compliance: